Building Your Pitch Deck

-Deck design is largely about using your existing brand elements to establish hierarchy
+Deck design is largely about using your existing brand elements to establish hierarchy.

-The design of the deck can be approached in a number of ways, anywhere from building a completely custom deck with or without the help of a designer, to working from an existing template.
+Almost every design decision you make will be in service of this purpose.
+The design of the deck can be approached in a number of ways, anywhere from building a completely custom deck, with or without the help of a designer, to working from an existing template.

 Let’s first discuss your basic slide template, and later how design will factor in.

-So lets’s discuss your basic slide.
 This may seem a bit remedial, but when working on a deck it’s important that you’re considerate of having these elements on just about every page, and if not, you’re doing so intentionally.

 Once you have this set up, which is pretty much your standard blank template in powerpoint, you can then start to get creative by incorporating your brand and building upon it visually.